sara-nl/griddocs/source/Pages/Advanced/storage_clients/globus.rst

      $    gsiftp://gridftp.grid.sara.nl:2811/pnfs/grid.sara.nl/data/lsgrid/homer/zap.tar \
      $    file:///`pwd`/zap.tar

 .. note:: globus-url-copy does **NOT** encrypt the data channel when transferring data to and from dCache.
-Even when you supply the commandline flags **-dcpriv** or **-data-channel-private**.
+Even when you supply the commandline flags **-dcpriv** or **-data-channel-private** to enforce encryption the data transfers are still not encrypted.
 If you need to transfer sensitive data, please contact our helpdesk.
+Then we can help you with a more secure alternative.
+This flaw has been reported to the appropriate organisations.

 * Copy file from DPM to local machine: